-Everyone knows it.
-There are days when you have barely any appetite, and then there are days when you could eat nonstop, even though you're fully aware that you've actually eaten enough.
+Everyone knows the feeling.
+There are days when you barely have an appetite, and then there are days when you could eat non-stop, even though you know perfectly well that you've already eaten enough.

 A whole range of hormones and hormone-like peptides are responsible for our feelings of hunger and satiety.
 Insulin and leptin are major players, but we can also influence others.